Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

-You’re probably aware that if you withdraw funds from a Traditional IRA or a 401(k) before age 59 and a half, you pay a steep price: You pay a penalty on top of paying income taxes on the entire amount you withdraw.
+You’re probably aware that if you withdraw funds from a Traditional IRA or a 401(k) before age 59.5, you usually pay a steep price: You pay a penalty on top of paying income taxes on the entire amount you withdraw.
 Note: The Coronavirus Aid, Relief, and Economic Security (CARES) Act enacted on March 27, 2020, waives 2020 early withdrawal penalties for individuals who are diagnosed with COVID-19, those with a spouse or dependent diagnosed with COVID-19, or those who experience financial consequences as a result of the pandemic.

 A Roth IRA, on the other hand, is different.
-You don’t pay income tax on withdrawals from Roth IRAs, as long as they are considered qualified, because you’ve already paid income taxes on that money before you contributed it to your Roth IRA account.
-Now, granted, you do have to pay a penalty and taxes if you withdraw any earnings from your Roth IRA account, and a penalty if making an unqualified withdrawal before you reach age 59.5 (unless you qualify for penalty-free 2020 withdrawals under the CARES Act), or before the account has been open for five years (whichever is later), but the amount you contributed is yours, without penalty.
+You don’t pay income tax when you withdraw your contributions from Roth IRAs, as long as they are considered qualified, because you’ve already paid income taxes on that money before you contributed it to your Roth IRA account.1 Now, granted, you do have to pay a penalty and taxes if you withdraw any earnings from your Roth IRA account.
+You’ll also pay a penalty if you make an unqualified withdrawal of earnings before you reach age 59.5 (unless you qualify for penalty-free 2020 withdrawals under the CARES Act), or before the account has been open for five years (whichever is later), but the amount you contributed is yours, without penalty.

-OK, so we’ve established that you can withdraw the funds you’ve contributed into your Roth IRA without penalty.
+OK, we’ve established that you can withdraw the funds you’ve contributed into your Roth IRA without penalty.
 But should you?
 After all, the R in IRA stands for “retirement,” so it’s right there in the name of the account.
-And although it’s true that you should generally consider your Roth IRA to be a fund dedicated to retirement, a Roth IRA is a good option to use as a backup emergency fund in some circumstances.
+And although it’s true that you should generally consider your Roth IRA to be a fund dedicated to retirement, a Roth IRA is a good option to use as a backup emergency fund.

 So what do we mean by “backup”?
-Basically, the key is that we’re not suggesting that you should use your Roth IRA as your main emergency fund or that you should raid it when you have a flat tire or need a new clothes dryer.
-Having a Roth IRA does not cancel out the need for an easily accessible “regular” savings account for day-to-day emergencies that everyone faces once in a while.
+Basically, the key is that we’re not suggesting you should use your Roth IRA as your main emergency fund.
+Don’t raid it when you have a flat tire or need a new clothes dryer.
+Having a Roth IRA does not cancel out the need for an easily accessible “regular” savings account for the day-to-day emergencies that everyone faces once in a while.

-When you think of your Roth account as an emergency fund, you need to keep the mindset that it is your secondary emergency fund, to be used only in an all-else-has-failed situation.
-We’re talking about the really big, major emergencies – extended unemployment, a looming bankruptcy, a foreclosure or a large one-time expense related to an illness or other crisis.
+Instead, when you think of your Roth account as an emergency fund, you need to keep the mindset that it is your secondary emergency fund, to be used only in an all-else-has-failed situation.
+We’re talking about the really big, major financial crises – extended unemployment, a looming bankruptcy, a foreclosure or a large one-time expense related to an illness or other crisis.
 For some, the economic impact of the COVID-19 pandemic will create a major financial crisis, so it may be the right time to consider pulling out this “big gun” financially and withdrawing some funds from your Roth IRA.

 The type of emergency in which you might use your Roth IRA as an emergency fund is the situation I was in when I learned about this option.
-Six years ago, I was in treatment for cancer during a reorganization at my previous employer.
-I was very worried about being laid off because I knew it was unlikely that my copayment-depleted emergency fund would last until I recovered enough to find a new job.
+Ten years ago, I was in treatment for cancer while my employer was undergoing a company-wide reorganization.
+I was worried about being laid off because I knew it was unlikely that my copayment-depleted emergency fund would last until I was healthy enough to find a new job.

-Gaspari added that the IRS sets income limits for eligibility to open a Roth IRA, and that whenever you’re considering making an investment in any account with taxable or tax-free consequences, he recommends that you consult with your tax advisor.
+He also asked me to emphasize that the IRS sets income limits for eligibility to open a Roth IRA, and recommends that whenever you’re considering making an investment in any account with taxable or tax-free consequences, you should always consult with your tax advisor.